 This shows God's heart, both for people and for animals.
 The principle is that we were given 'radah' by God to look after animals for their own sake, not for ours.
 To treat them with respect and love.

 So, in the Name of God (and I use his Name thoughtfully here), we can say that we should not be treating animals as mere raw materials for our food processing.
 We should be treating them with respect as sentient beings, whether we eat them or not.

 As the U.K. Prime Minister said, we need a debate on farming.
 He suggested involving only "industry leaders and supermarkets"; but these are the very people who created the problem in the first place.
 Let ordinary people, organic farmers, environmentalists be involved - and the church too.

 In the U.K. we used to spend 33% of our income on our food, but now it is a mere 10% Maybe we should be willing to pay 33% again, and let, encourage and make the farmers and food sector treat animals properly?
 And to use the roads less, and generate less global warming as a bonus?

-Copyright (c) Andrew Basden 2009.
-But you may use this material subject to certain conditions.
+Copyright (c) Andrew Basden at all dates below.
+But you may use this material for almost any non-antagonistic purpose (including commercial) subject to certain easy conditions.

 Created: 25 March 2001.
 Last updated: 1 January 2009 new .end.
 12 August 2014 new .nav, rid ../ 29 May 2021 initial slogan; new .end, .nav.